Abysinikal/PY_FOR_RS/README.md

-# Satellite Image Analysis and Kmeans Clustering
+#  Unsupervised learning for satellite imagery

 ## A. Problem adressed